bryanthowell-tableau/tableau_tools/README.md

 https://onlinehelp.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm#API_Reference

 is implemented as a method using the same name.
-For example, the action listed as "Get Users in Group" is implemented as `TableauRestApiConnection.get_users_in_group()` .
+For example, the action listed as "Get Users in Group" is implemented as `TableauServerRest.groups.get_users_in_group()` .
 There are a few places where there are deviations from this pattern, but in general you can start typing based on what you see in the reference and find the method implementing it.

 ### 1.1 Connecting
-#### 1.1.1 TableauRestApiConnection & TableauServerRest classes
+#### 1.1.1 TableauServerRest classes
-tableau_tools 5.0+ implements two object types for accessing the methods of the Tableau Server REST API: TableauRestApiConnection and TableauServerRest.
+tableau_tools 6.0+ implements two object types for accessing the methods of the Tableau Server REST API: TableauServerRest.
+Previous versions had a TableauRestApiConnection class, which included ALL methods on that one object.
+Converting old TableauRestApiConnection code to the modern TableauServerRest class in most cases simply involves adding the correct "sub-object" for that type of method: i.e. TableauRestApiConnection.create_group() becomes TableauServerRest.groups.create_group().

-The base TableauRestApiConnection and TableauServerRest classes implements the 2.6 version of the REST API, equivalent to Tableau 10.
+The base TableauServerRest class of the 6.0 release implements the 3.2 version of the REST API.
 If you are using a version of Tableau older than this, please look into upgrading as soon as possible, as they are out of support.
 Then later versions of the API are represented by appending the API version to the class name.
-For example, if you want to use the API for Tableau Server 2018.1 (API Version 3.0), you would instantiate a TableauRestApiConnection30 or TableauServerRest30 object.
+For example, if you want to use the API for Tableau Server 2021.1 (API Version 3.11), you would instantiate a TableauServerRest311 object.
 In general, you can always use an older version of the API with a newer version of Tableau Server, unless you know of a major change in how something behaves, or want to use the latest features.

 The first set of objects, which are compatible with scripts from the 4.0 series of tableau_tools, are the TableauRestApiConnection classes.
 These implement all methods directly on the TableauRestApiConnection class.

-`TableauRestApiConnection(server, username, password, site_content_url=""): 10.3`

-`TableauRestApiConnection27: 10.4`

-`TableauRestApiConnection28: 10.5`

-`TableauRestApiConnection30: 2018.1`

-`TableauRestApiConnection31: 2018.2`

-`TableauRestApiConnection32: 2018.3`

-`TableauRestApiConnection33: 2019.1`

-`TableauRestApiConnection34: 2019.2`

-`TableauRestApiConnection35: 2019.3`

-`TableauRestApiConnection36(server, username=None, password=None, site_content_url="", pat_name=None, pat_secret=None): 2019.4`

-The second set of objects, new in tableau_tools 5.0, are the TableauServerRest objects.
-These group the available methods into related sub-objects, for ease of organization.
+The TableauServerRest objects group the available methods into related sub-objects, for ease of organization.
 Basic functionalities, including the translation between real names and LUIDs, are still on the base class itself.
 For example, you still use `TableauServerRest.signin()` , but you would use `TableauServerRest.projects.update_project()` rather than `TableauRestApiConnection.update_project()` .

 The TableauServerRest classes are: